RichardORCL/OCI-OpenShift-Floating-EgressIP/README.md

 Reminder: OCI does not provide DHCP on a VLAN, so you need to maintain assigned IP addresses yourself.
 You need 1 IP address per worker node and you need 1 IP address per egress IP you want to use.

 The next-hop-address needs to be set to the VLANs gateway, which is the first available address in the assign CIDR block of the VLAN.
-In our case this is 10.0.101.1
+In my example this is 10.0.101.1

 ```
 apiVersion: nmstate.io/v1